Congrats on choosing New Zealand as your next destination! This country has so much to offer, I am sure you will not run out of things to do!

 PRO TIP: Mention “Miss Tourist” to get a FREE 2-course dinner (valued $55 NZD per person) 🙂

 NOTE: This boutique hotel only allows adults – the place is small, so the hosts don’t want other guests to be bothered by noises.

 Day 5 – Taupo, Tongariro Crossing

 Today is the Tongariro Crossing day that you can either start from Taupo, or you can move closer to the park and start fresh from there.

-As for me, I wanted to go with an organized tour in any way, and it included the transportation from Taupo, so we decided to rest in our lovely mansion for one more day.
+As for me, I wanted to go with an organized tour in any way that included transportation from Taupo, so we decided to rest in our lovely mansion for one more day.
 It is very convenient to use a tour operator in this case, as the trek starts and finishes in different places.
-The tour will transfer you back to your car/accommodation.
+The tour will transfer you back to your car/accommodation when you finish.

-Here is more information on how to organize a one-day trip to Tongariro crossing if you will be a bit more lucky with the weather than me:
+Here is more information on how to organize a one-day trip to Tongariro Crossing if you are a bit more lucky with the weather than me: